 The exact type of feedback you should be asking for will depend largely on what stage you are at in the drafting process.

-When seeking advice from beta readers, for example, you'll likely be sharing a completed manuscript, in which case you'll probably be looking for comments on things like character arcs or over-all pacing.
+When seeking advice from beta readers, for example, you'll likely be sharing a completed manuscript, in which case you'll probably be looking for comments on things like character arcs or overall pacing.

 Whereas, the feedback you're going to want from a critique group that you've just read the 1st draft of a single chapter to will be very different, and will likely be focused on things like tone, word choice, and writing style.